 It goes without saying that nearly all South Africans have been put under immense financial pressure by the Covid-19 pandemic, as well as the temporary lockdown measures which government has put in place to limit the spread of this highly contagious and potentially deadly virus.

 “The nation-wide lockdown at the end of March 2020 – although necessary – left many small businesses and individuals exposed, without any way to earn an income.
-The subsequent risk-adjusted strategy means that economic activity in certain sectors will remain limited, which will result in reduced earnings for many individuals and businesses,” says Kobus Liebenberg, marketing actuary for Metropolitan Life.
+The subsequent risk-adjusted strategy means that economic activity in certain sectors will remain limited.
+This will result in reduced earnings for many individuals and businesses,” says Kobus Liebenberg, marketing actuary for Metropolitan Life.

 “This is understandable.
 However, retirement savings are one of the most important investments anyone could make over their lifetime, and it should be viewed as a long-term commitment.
 While it may appear as a viable solution to alleviate financial pressure in the short term, there are many risks involved,” he adds.